Last Updated: 1 month ago

 In reality, everyone has a disability of some sort at one point in time.
 We all have moments where we find ourselves in situations where we join along, fit in and engage.
 But for some of you, the disability is more pronounced when the environment that you live in makes it harder for you to participate and gain access.

-Suppose your environment isn’t inclusive to allow you to fully participate.
+Suppose your environment isn’t inclusive enough to allow you to fully participate.
 Likewise, you’re unable to work because your hearing aids are ineffective for your work.
 Also, imagine if you find that your community has its own perception of you wearing hearing aids.
 All these experiences influence whether you are disabled because you wear hearing aids.